 If your bill is larger than expected, you may have a pro-rata charge.

 Note: the Unplan usage is not pro-rated.
 It's charged after one month, not in advance.
-Other services such as wiring maintenance will still be charged in advance.
+Other services such as a calling add-on will still be charged in advance.

 A pro-rata charge can occur because: